christhian12rv/Sweet-D/README.md

 ### Running the project

-First, create a database in mysql and a .env file.
+First, create a database in mysql and a .env file in /backend.
 Then change the .env file
    ```sh
   # Banco de dados
   DB_HOST=your_mysql_host